edgar-pek/pt-smt/README.txt

-This will be a repository for smt based points-to analysis.
+This will be a repository for smt based points-to analysis usin muZ.